network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-4.md

 +++ Stretch Goals
 -   Configure **VRRP authentication** (e.g., plaintext or MD5) on all groups.
 -   Configure routers with a username other than `admin` and an encrypted password.
 SSH to them from Steve.
--   Configure ACL **ALLOW_ICMP** on both `sea-a1-asw1` & `sea-b1-asw1` allowing ICMP from any source to any destination.
+-   Configure ACL **ALLOW_ICMP** on both `sea-a1-asw1` & `sea-b1-asw1`  Eth5 allowing ICMP from any source to any destination outbound.
 Can Steve still SSH to `sea-mdf-r1`?
 Why or why not?
--   Ensure Steve can ping `Loopback0` on both routers
 - Capture VRRP traffic with `tcpdump`.
 What is the destination IP address for that traffic?
 +++